IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 maintained appropriate guidelines, he or she may ask the IETF LLC Board for a formal review of the decision or action.

-The request for review should be addressed to the IETF LLC Board chair and should include a description of the decision or action to be reviewed, an explanation of how, in the requestor's opinion, the decision or action violates the BCPs or operational guidelines, and a
+A request for review should be addressed to the IETF LLC Board chair and should include a description of the decision or action to be reviewed, an explanation of how, in the requestor's opinion, the decision or action violates the BCPs or operational guidelines, and a